Sytten/Scorch/README.md

 ### Description
 Second semester project (Computer Engineering Sherbrooke) by team M.A.G.I.E.

-The project depencies are Qt 5.5 and the costum FPGA communication library (onyl works on windows, but won't create errors on other platforms).
+The project depencies are Qt 5.5 and the costum FPGA communication library (only works on Windows, but won't create errors on other platforms).
 On windows, the project generate a Visual Studio project.
 On other platforms, we recommend the usage of Qt Creator.

 ![Gameplay Image](/Window.png "Gameplay")